digital-asset/daml/docs/source/concepts/local-ledger.rst

 .. image:: ./images/causality-consistency-examples.svg
    :align: center
    :width: 100%
+   :alt: A minimal causality graph for a workflow in which the painter receives an Iou from Alice and has an Account contract to hold the Iou created automatically, as described above.

 Unlike in a linearly ordered ledger, the causality graph relates the transactions of the `Iou` transfer workflow with the `Account` creation workflow only at the end, when the `Iou` is deposited into the account.
 As will be formalized below, the Bank, Alice, and the painter therefore need not observe the transactions `tx1` to `tx7` in the same order.